The Emmanuel Choir

 Mezzo-Soprano Kaylee Parker is an avid choir member and teacher based in Baltimore, MD.
 Kaylee earned her Master’s degree in Vocal Performance from California State University, Long Beach at the Bob Cole Conservatory of music where she studied voice with the late tenor Timothy MacDougall.
 Performances include the American premiere of Phillip Glass’s The Perfect American with Long Beach Opera, Dinah in Leonard Bernstein’s Trouble in Tahiti, Old Lady in Bernstein’s Candide, as well as several performances with the CSULB Video Game Orchestra.
 She holds a bachelor’s degree in Music Education from the University of North Dakota.
 While at UND, she performed with UND Choral and Opera programs, sang with the Grand Forks Master Chorale, music directed Godspell! and Little Women at a local high school, and maintained a private piano and voice studio.

-Kaylee has been teaching elementary and middle school music for five years.
+Kaylee taught elementary and middle school music for five years.
 She has spent five summers with the Des Moines Choral Festival singing a variety of choral music with graduate conductors.
 She enjoys traveling to new places with her husband, Dillon, a needlepoint hobby, and spending time with their tuxedo cat, Cleocatra.

 Tenor